 On 23 June 2016 the UK voted to leave the European Union (EU), via a nationwide referendum.

 Nationally 52% of voters opted to leave the EU.
 In the Dorset Council area, 56% of voters opted to leave, 44% remain.

-In response to the current 31 October deadline to leave the EU, Dorset Council has set up two Brexit groups – one strategy group and one operations group.
-These two groups meet regularly to ensure Dorset Council is taking all the necessary steps to prepare locally for the UKs exit from the EU.
+In preparation for the UK’s exit from the EU, Dorset Council has set up two Brexit groups – one strategy group and one operations group.
+These two groups have been meeting regularly to ensure Dorset Council is taking all the necessary steps to prepare locally for the UKs exit from the EU.
 The groups include representatives from across the organisation and work collaboratively with external partners to understand the challenges and opportunities posed by Brexit.

 The groups aim to:

 - ensure robust business continuity plans are in place across the organisation to safeguard the continuation of critical services to residents

 - examine the potential economic and social impact of leaving without a deal on communities in Dorset